Tshepiso37/CMPG323-Project3-25431285/README.md

    Interface for managing service-related data access, extending iGenericRepository<Service>.
    The GetMostRecentService() method retrieves the most recently created service.

-- ServiceRepository Class
+- CustomersRepository Class
-  This class implements the iServiceRepository interface for the service model.
+  This class implements the iCustomersRepository interface for the customer model.
   All methods are implemented from iGenericRepository and includes the custom method GetMostRecentService() for service-specific operations.
+  This is applicable for the Productsrepository, OrderRepository, and OrderDetailsRepository.

 - Dependency Injection in Controller
-   The ServicesController uses dependency injection to inject the iServiceRepository into its constructor, enabling data access without direct context references.
+   The CustomersController uses dependency injection to inject the iCustomersRepository into its constructor, enabling data access without direct context references.

-- Implementation Instructions
-   Guidance to apply the repository pattern and dependency injection to all controller methods, replacing direct context references with repository calls.
+   This is applicable for the ProductsController, OrderController, and OrderDetailsController.

 ##### How to use the above
 To utilize the repositories mentioned and their respective code:

-- Implement the repository and interface classes for other models, following the pattern set for Product and Order.
+- Implement the repository and interface classes for other models, following the pattern set for Product, Order, OrderDetails and Customers.
 - Inject the appropriate repository interfaces into the controllers that require data access.
 - Ensure proper configuration in the ASP.NET Core Program.cs class for dependency injection.